Aurel300/prusti-dev/docs/dev-guide/src/config/flags.md

 When enabled for both server and client, messages for individual basic blocks will be reported to the user.
 Does nothing if [`REPORT_VIPER_MESSAGES`](#report_viper_messages) is not enabled.
 Intended for usage with the Prusti Assistant (IDE).

-## `VERIFY_ONLY_DEFPATHS`

-When set to a list of defpaths of local methods, prusti will only verify the specified methods.
-A fake error will be generated to avoid caching of a success.

-> **Note:** This argument should be of JSON compatible form, e.g. `["<METHOD1>","METHOD2>",...]`, with no white spaces.

 ## `SERVER_ADDRESS`

 When set to an address and port (e.g. `"127.0.0.1:2468"`), Prusti will connect to the given server and use it for its verification backend.